Fanice-Andayi/Microsoft-Film-Trend-Analysis/README.md

 ![Top Studios](<images and graphs/top performing studios-1.png>)

 # Evaluation of top performing genres
-From the visualization above comparing each genre with the ratings we get to see that the top three performing studios are:-
+From the visualization below comparing each genre with the ratings we get to see that the top three performing studios are:-

 *Adventure,Animation,Comedy